Preview (subscription service): Markets

-Boston
+Worcester–Boston

-Preview was most successful in Boston, its first market, where subscription television programs began to air on WSMW on September 8, 1980.
+Preview was most successful in Boston, its first market, where subscription television programs began to air on WSMW-TV (channel 27) in Worcester, Massachusetts, on September 8, 1980.
 WSMW had to fight competition from StarCase on WQTV channel 68 and a perception that its transmitter in Worcester was weak.
+Preview rapidly signed up 10,000 customers by November 1980 and 17,000 by January 1981 for its programming, which began at 7 p.m. on weeknights and 3 p.m on weekends.

-Preview reaped a windfall in February 1983 when Star TV, the renamed StarCase, ceased operations; Preview bought the subscriber list and temporarily simulcast most of its programming on both channels 68 and 27 until it could switch Star TV subscribers to Preview equipment.
-Preview also progressively expanded its broadcast day; it moved up its start time two hours to 5 pm on March 1, 1983, over objections by the city of Worcester, which feared the loss of its commercial TV station to subscription programs.
-More Preview hours were freed up by 1984 when Nolanda Hill, the station's owner, axed most of its local programming in response to WSMW's insufficient studio space in Shrewsbury.
+By June 1982, WSMW had the seventh-most subscribers of any STV system in America, with 60,000.
+Its principal competitor, Star on WQTV (the renamed StarCase), had 52,000.
+Preview reaped a windfall in February 1983 when Star, ceased operations; Preview bought the subscriber list and temporarily simulcast most of its programming on both channels 68 and 27 until it could switch Star TV subscribers to Preview equipment.
+Preview also progressively expanded its broadcast day; it moved up its start time two hours to 5 p.m. in February and, on July 1, 1983, to 9 a.m. on weekdays and all day on weekends.